Dental Implants Austin

 Delivery of Dental Implant Restoration(s)

-When the abutment is secure, we will take impressions of your upper and lower arches and send the impressions to our dental lab.
+When the abutment is secure, we will take impressions of your upper and lower arches and send them to our dental lab.
 Using this information, they will craft your custom restoration(s).
-Finally, you’ll come back into our office to have your restoration(s) attached to the implants, completing your smile and the dental implants process.
+Finally, you’ll come back to our office to have your restoration(s) attached to the implants, completing your smile and the dental implants process.

 Benefits of Dental Implants